bbopt/nomad/interfaces/Matlab_MEX/readme.txt

 (example obtained on linux-Ubuntu).
 This is an indication that the versions of Matlab and the compiler may not be compatible (See in the preamble the web site to check compatibility).
+If the versions at not too far apart a workaround can be to preload the libstdc++ library used to build Nomad.
+For example we can do "LD_PRELOAD=/lib64/libstdc++.so.6 matlab".
+See https://github.com/bbopt/nomad/issues/159 for more details.